History of John McEnroe in Timeline

 1966: Birth of Brother Patrick

-In 1966, John McEnroe's brother, Patrick, who also became a professional tennis player, was born.
+In 1966, John McEnroe's brother, Patrick, who would also become a professional tennis player, was born.

-In 1978, McEnroe helped the U.S. capture the Davis Cup for the first time since 1972.
+In 1978, John McEnroe won two singles rubbers in the final as the U.S. captured the Davis Cup for the first time since 1972, beating Great Britain in the final.

 1977: Graduation from Trinity School